-WWANDER WALLA WALLA VALLEY WINE Fall & Winter Months
+WANDER WALLA WALLA VALLEY WINE Fall & Winter Months

-WWander Walla Walla Valley Wine is a curated winemaker itinerary series available to consumers during late fall and early winter.
+Wander Walla Walla Valley Wine is a curated winemaker itinerary series available to consumers during late fall and early winter.
 The itineraries are created by local winemakers and they focus on experiencing Walla Walla as they do: through the things they love to drink, eat and enjoy in and around this celebrated wine region.
-WWander is funded by the City of Walla Walla's lodging tax grant.